tahoe-lafs/tahoe-lafs/pyfec/README.txt

 A C compiler is required.
 To use the Python API or the command-line tools a Python interpreter is also required.
 We have tested it with Python v2.4 and v2.5.

- * Performance Measurements

-On my Athlon 64 2.4 GHz workstation (running Linux), the "fec" command-line tool encoded a 160 MB file with m=100, k=94 (about 6% redundancy) in 3.9 seconds, where the "par2" tool encoded the file with about 6% redundancy in 27 seconds.  "fec" encoded the same file with m=12, k=6 (100% redundancy) in 4.1 seconds, where par2 encoded it with about 100% redundancy in 7 minutes and 56 seconds.

-The underlying C library in benchmark mode encoded from a file at about 4.9 million bytes per second and decoded at about 5.8 million bytes per second.

-On Peter's fancy Intel Mac laptop (2.16 GHz Core Duo), it encoded from a file at about 6.2 million bytes per second.

-On my even fancier Intel Mac laptop (2.33 GHz Core Duo), it encoded from a file at about 6.8 million bytes per second.

-On my old PowerPC G4 867 MHz Mac laptop, it encoded from a file at about 1.3 million bytes per second.

  * Acknowledgements